 Advanced Classes (pre-requisite Sail Newport Intermediate Class or its equivalent)

 Club 420s (typically for ages 14–17)

-Opti's (after completing intermediate level)
+Opti's (after completing intermediate level, typically ages 10 - 14)

 Covers advanced boat handling.
 Everything from fine-tuning sail trim and shape to roll tacking and gybing.
-Again, not necessarily racing.
+Popular with students who are interested in learning advanced boat handling skills, possibly with a future interest in racing.